V4nkor/morgat-projet-party/README.md

 After that, you can access the pgAdmin container by going to `http://localhost:5050` and login with the credentials you set up earlier.

-You can then add a new server by right-clicking on the "Servers" tab and selecting "Create" -> "Server".
+You can then add the server and then create a new database on pgAdmin.

-Then, create a new database by right-clicking on the server you just created and selecting "Create" -> "Database".

 Make sure to get the login credentials for the database and update accordingly the `application.properties` file in the `backend/src/main/resources` folder.